-Serotonin is one of those brain chemicals that play a key role in our emotional health.
-It’s not only important for sleep and digestion, you also need it for mood, focus, and mental clarity.
+Serotonin is an essential neurotransmitter that plays a key role in our emotional health.
+It’s not only important for sleep and digestion, it also helps your mood, focus, and mental clarity.

 Serotonin is often referred to as the “happiness hormone” by doctors and health gurus.
-And that’s no wonder, considering that low serotonin levels can lead to depression, anxiety, poor sleep, and even weight issues.
+Low serotonin levels can lead to depression, anxiety, poor sleep, and even weight issues.

-However, you’d be surprised at how many things we do every day that disrupt our natural serotonin production.
-From drinking too much alcohol and eating too much sugar to being under constant stress.
+However, every day we do different things that disrupt our natural serotonin production.
+From drinking too much alcohol and eating too much sugar, to being sleep deprived and under constant stress.

-So this then begs the question; is deep breathing a good way to counter these negative lifestyle factors, and boost serotonin in the process?
-I give you the full answer in the next section.
+So this begs the question; is deep breathing a good way to counter these negative lifestyle factors, and boost serotonin in the process?

 Does Deep Breathing Increase Serotonin?

-Now, there’s one main way in which deep breathing increases your happiness hormone.
+But how does deep breathing increase serotonin?
 It’s through the reduction of cortisol.
 (1)

-By stabilizing your cortisol levels, deep breathing will help to not only restore balance to your serotonin but also make you feel better and happier.
+Stabilizing your cortisol levels through deep breathing is an effective strategy to feel better and happier.
 Deep breathing also reduces your heart rate and ultimately helps your brain to relax.
-This can be of huge help if you’re having trouble falling asleep.
+Which can make it easier for you to fall asleep.

 Additional Benefits of Deep Breathing

 - Alleviates pain.
-Deep breathing will not only boost serotonin, it also triggers the spurt of endorphins, your natural anti-pain chemicals.
+Deep breathing triggers the spurt of endorphins, your natural anti-pain chemicals.